rechenplan/fruityos/README.md

 ## intro

-this is the begining of a smol OS called citrusos. the plan is to first develop a programming language called yuzu and write a bootstrap compiler. then I'm going to write userland stuff in yuzu. finally, i'll write the kernel in yuzu. this document is a roadmap of the things that need to be done.
+this is the begining of a smol os called citrusos. the plan is to first develop a programming language called yuzu and write a bootstrap compiler. then I'm going to write userland stuff in yuzu. finally, i'll write the kernel in yuzu. this document is a roadmap of the things that need to be done.

 ## requirements